MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/03-Ex1-1-use-chat-define-project-framework.md

 To complete this task, you plan to use Microsoft 365 Copilot Chat to gather and synthesize information from multiple sources across their organization.
 In this scenario, Copilot Chat acts as a bridge between fragmented data—emails, Teams discussions, and project documents—allowing your IT team to quickly generate a unified view of project requirements and stakeholder expectations.

 > [!NOTE]
 > Since this course is based on a bring-your-own-subscription (BYOS) model, it doesn’t use a simulated lab/demo environment for Boulder Innovations.
 As such, there’s no Microsoft 365 system to access.
-This lab addresses this situation by using simulated emails, which are presented in Word (.docx) files.
+To address this situation, this lab uses simulated emails, which are presented in Word (.docx) files.
 They include sender, recipient, subject, date, and message content.
 Even though this task uses Word documents to emulate email threads, Copilot Chat can read and summarize the content just like it would with real emails.
 Similarly, the Teams chat messages are provided in a text (.txt) file to simulate real project discussions in a simple, accessible format.
 In a real corporate environment, these conversations would be stored in Teams, but for this training exercise, the text file allows all learners to upload and use the content with Copilot Chat without needing access to a live Teams channel.
 The format preserves the sender, timestamp, and message content, so you can practice summarizing and extracting key information exactly as you would with actual chat messages.

+#### Using Copilot Chat

+In Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
+You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in depth response style depending on the task.

+When Copilot Chat opens in **Work** mode, the response mode selector isn’t shown.
+In **Work** mode, Copilot is optimized for secure, work context queries, so it automatically manages response depth for you.
+When you switch to **Web** mode, the response mode selector appears, allowing you to choose between faster responses or deeper reasoning.
+Once the selector is enabled, it remains visible as you switch between **Work** and **Web** modes.

+If you’ve used Copilot in Excel, you know that it also includes a response control selector.
+However, its options are different from the Chat selector.
+In Copilot Chat, the selector controls how deeply Copilot reasons about your request.
+In Excel, the selector controls which AI model performs the work.
+Although these selectors might look similar, they control different aspects of Copilot and aren't the same setting.

+This task uses **Work** mode, so the response mode selector doesn’t apply.

 Perform the following steps to complete this task: